risc0/risc0-solana/README.md

 ## Testing

-The library includes a non-exhuastive test suite.
+The library includes a non-exhaustive test suite.
 Run the tests using:

 ```
 cargo test